 - Form 477 collects information about broadband connections and wired and wireless local telephone services.
-The form - which requests a large amount of information and may take substantial time to complete - must be submitted twice a year, as described below. - Form 477 previously applied primarily to local exchange carriers, but the FCC has since significantly expanded its role to include data collection for facilities-based providers of broadband service to end user locations.
-It also previously tracked only broadband subscriptions, but in 2014, the FCC began tracking broadband deployment.
-Information on the updated filing and the latest instructions are available at: http://www.fcc.gov/Forms/Form477/477inst.pdf.
+The form - which requests a large amount of information and may take substantial time to complete - must be submitted twice a year, as described below. - Form 477 previously applied primarily to local exchange carriers, but the FCC has since significantly expanded its role to include data collection for facilities-based providers of broadband68 service to end user locations.69 It also previously tracked only broadband subscriptions; however, in 2014, the FCC began tracking broadband deployment.
+Information on the updated filing and the latest instructions are available on the FCC website.